 MCHC | 32–36 g/dl (19,8–22,3 mmol/l) | 32–36 g/dl (19,8–22,3 mmol/l) |

-A small blood test gives the doctor an overview of the number of individual blood cells.
-This standard test measures the red blood cells (erythrocytes), the white blood cells (leukocytes) and the platelets (thrombocytes).
-In addition, other laboratory values (MCV, MCHC and MCH) are measured, which describe the proportion of red blood pigments (hemoglobin) and the volume proportion of red blood cells (hematocrit).
+A small blood test provides the doctor with an overview of the number of individual blood cells.
+In this standard examination, the red blood cells (erythrocytes), white blood cells (leukocytes), and platelets (thrombocytes) are measured.
+Additionally, other laboratory values (MCV, MCHC, and MCH) are measured, which describe the proportion of red blood pigments (hemoglobin) and the volume proportion of red blood cells (hematocrit).

-• Ery or RBC: Red blood cells that carry oxygen to our cells and carbon dioxide back to the lungs.
+• Ery or RBC: Red blood cells that transport oxygen to our cells and carbon dioxide back to the lungs.

-• Leuk or WBC: White blood cells that are responsible for the defense against pathogens.
+• Leuk or WBC: White blood cells responsible for defending against pathogens.

-• Thrombo, PLT or THRO: platelets that are involved in blood clotting and wound healing.
+• Thrombo, PLT, or THRO: Platelets involved in blood clotting and wound healing.

 • Hg, Hgb or Hb: Hemoglobin, which has the task of binding oxygen and carbon dioxide in the blood.

-• MCH, MCHC and MCV: Various values that describe the properties of the red blood cells in more detail.
+• MCH, MCHC, and MCV: Various values that describe the properties of red blood cells in more detail.

-• Retis, Retr: Reticulocytes that indicate whether a process is still in the early stages or has already subsided.
+• Retis, Retr: Reticulocytes, which indicate whether a process is still in the early stages or has already subsided.

 Parameter | zu niedrige Werte | zu hohe Werte |